-Amy A. Crawley is a mixed media artist who creates spirit messengers, icons, and vessels that are inspired by the spirit of ancient cultures and her travels around the world.
+Amy A. Crawley is a mixed media artist who creates art that is inspired by the spirit of ancient cultures, nature, and her travels around the world.
 Her work can be found across the country in small galleries and in private collections.

 Amy has studied with several pioneers in the field of polymer clay, including Kathleen Dustin, Gwen Gibson, Nan Roche, and Cynthia Toops.
 Amy’s path to art was not linear.
 She has a B.A. and M.S. in Speech-Language Pathology and a Certificate in Technical Communication.